apolloatlas114/orakel/README.md

 You can copy `env.example` into your local `.env.local` (do not commit secrets).

-2) Run the DB migration once (or let Vercel run it on deploy via the build step):
+2) Run the DB migration once (recommended: run migrations from your trusted environment, not during Vercel build):

 ```bash
 node scripts/migrate.mjs